To use the Internet to research the history of the splitting of the atom. To use that research to prepare a presentation on an aspect of that topic.

 View part of the 1943 movie, Madame Curie, with Greer Garson (or have students view the film as homework).
 Discuss what students know about the Curies and their significance in the history of science.

-Have students use the Splitting the Atom student esheet to go to and read The Discovery Of Radioactivity: The Dawn of the Nuclear Age on the Access Excellence site.
+Have students use the Splitting the Atom student esheet to go to and read The Discovery Of Radioactivity: The Dawn of the Nuclear Age.
 (You could print this page out and give it to students as a handout.)

 After students have read the selection, discuss the concluding paragraph: "Radiation is a two edged sword: its usefulness in both medicine and anthropological and archaeological studies is undisputed, yet the same materials can be used for destruction.
 Human curiosity drove inquiring scientists to harness the power of the atom.
 Now humankind must accept the responsibility for the appropriate and beneficial uses of this very powerful tool."